kliewUS/fake-review-checker/readme.md

 ## Introduction

 This web application classifies if the review(s) provided via text or file in CSV or JSON format are real or fake.
-A confidence rating is provided upon classification, determing how confident the mode is in classifying the reviews.
+A confidence rating is provided upon classification, determining how confident the mode is in classifying the reviews.

 ## Features